FREE SHIPPING on orders of $85 or more

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Tiplady has been recorded under many different variations, including Topley, Topler, Topliffe, Topcliff, Topclive, Toppley, Topleif, Toplief, Toplis and many more.

 This web page shows only a small excerpt of our Tiplady research.
 Another 363 words (26 lines of text) covering the years 1391, 1832, 1834, 1451, 1740 and 1778 are included under the topic Early Tiplady History in all our PDF Extended History products and printed products wherever possible.

 Another 25 words (2 lines of text) are included under the topic Early Tiplady Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Tipladys were some of the first of the immigrants to arrive in North America:

-Tiplady Settlers in the United States in the 17th Century
+Tiplady Settlers in United States in the 17th Century

-Tiplady Settlers in the United States in the 18th Century
+Tiplady Settlers in United States in the 18th Century